-Cleaning of Fabric/Carpet
+Fabric/Carpet

-Your dealer has two cleaners, Multi-Purpose Interior Cleaner and Capture Non-Solvent Dry Spot and Soil Remover for cleaning fabric and carpet.
+Your dealer has cleaners for the cleaning of fabric and carpet.
 They will clean normal spots and stains very well.

-You can get GM-approved cleaning products from your dealer.
-See "Appearance Care and Materials" in the Index.
+You can get GM - approved cleaning products from your dealer.
+See GM Vehicle Care/Appearance Materials on page 5-88.
 Here are some cleaning tips:

-- Always read the instructions on the cleaner label. - Clean up stains as soon as you can -- before they set. - Carefully scrape off any excess stain. - Use a clean cloth or sponge, and change to a clean area often.
+- Always read the instructions on the cleaner label. - Clean up stains as soon as you can before they set. - Carefully scrape off any excess stain. - Use a clean cloth or sponge, and change to a clean area often.
 A soft brush may be used if stains are stubborn. - If a ring forms on fabric after spot cleaning, clean the entire area immediately or it will set.